- Safety Management

-These principles serve as a platform for creating safer environments for children.
+These Principles and Standards serve as a platform for creating safer environments for children.

 The implementation of these principles are provided as the baseline for organisations to create environments for keeping children and young people safe.

-A ChildSafe audit will be thorough, professional, and importantly act as a signpost to your organisation’s alignment to the National Principles.
-ChildSafe designed its auditing tool to identify this alignment and your implementation of the National Principles.
-ChildSafe auditors are trained in the National Principles and bring wide sector experience to apply to these audits.
+A ChildSafe audit will be thorough, professional, and importantly act as a signpost to your organisation’s alignment to the National Principles (State Standards).
+ChildSafe designed its auditing tool to identify this alignment and your implementation of the National Principles 9State Standards).
+ChildSafe auditors are trained in the National Principles (State Standards) and bring wide sector experience to apply to these audits.

 ChildSafe commend you for considering such an audit and demonstrate your organisation’s commitment to the safety and wellbeing of children.

 The organisation will need to provide copies of its policies and procedures to the auditor to allow a desktop audit.
 It should also provide a history of the organisation’s commitment to safety and care.
 This is important as it can show up missing areas in planning and policy development which inevitably affect implementation.

 A desktop audit can be a first step to a stronger site implementation audit.

 “The desktop audit provided by ChildSafe helped frame our continuous improvement in the context of the 2017 Royal Commission Report and Standards.
 It provided additional clarity around organisational compliance and best practice industry standards.” – Kids Hope Australia